PC-Admin/perthserverplus.com/content/post/georedundant-storage-made-easy/index.md

 *"For example, in a scenario in which there are two data centers named Data Center A and Data Center B, and the CRUSH rule targets three replicas and places a replica in each data center with a min_size of 2, the PG might go active with two replicas in Data Center A and zero replicas in Data Center B. In a situation of this kind, the loss of Data Center A means that the data is lost and Ceph will not be able to operate on it.
 This situation is surprisingly difficult to avoid using only standard CRUSH rules."*

+italic2

+_"For example, in a scenario in which there are two data centers named Data Center A and Data Center B, and the CRUSH rule targets three replicas and places a replica in each data center with a min_size of 2, the PG might go active with two replicas in Data Center A and zero replicas in Data Center B. In a situation of this kind, the loss of Data Center A means that the data is lost and Ceph will not be able to operate on it.
+This situation is surprisingly difficult to avoid using only standard CRUSH rules."_

 ## How Stretch Mode Works